Projects and Initiatives

 ARCHES - AbRupt climate CHangE Studies

 GloDecH is a research program funded by the NOAA Climate Variability and Predictability Program and conducted at the Lamont-Doherty Earth Observatory.
-The research program involves a la
+The research program involves a large number

 A monitoring program was initiated in 2001 to monitor the Hudson River's basic state variables of salinity, temperature and density along transects from New York Harbor to Troy.